MoritzWag/DeepSurvival/README.md

 ## Introduction
 This GitHub repository is developed by Moritz Wagner.
 This project introduces the `Baseline Generator`.
 To make predictions interpretable, Shapley values depict a prominent choice.
 Yet, computing Shapley values relies on a specification of a baseline against which the original prediction is compared.
 To identify a suitable baseline is still an (seemingly) unsolved challenge.
-The literature refers to that as the `baseline selection problem`.
+The literature refers to that as the [`baseline selection problem`](https://distill.pub/2020/attribution-baselines/).

 Within this project, I implemented the `Baseline Generator` to address this challenge within the setting of survival analysis.
 While the general idea of this framework is likely applicable to more complex settings, I have limited myself to verify the framework on simulated data.

+Further, I trained a multi-modal Deep Cox-PH model on the [ADNI data](http://adni.loni.usc.edu/).
+Yet, instead of training on the available 3D MRIs, I trained merely on 2D slices of the coronal plane of the MRIs.
+The 2D-slices were further complemented by the available tabular biomarker data.
+This procedure builds on the approach by [Pölsterl et al (2019)](https://arxiv.org/pdf/1909.03890.pdf).

 ## Code Structure
 This framework is structured as follows: